kassens/frameworks/README.md

 About
 =====

-Inspired by bookmarklets like [WTFramework](http://nouincolor.com/wtframework/2.0/) [kassens](https://github.com/kassens) wrote this simple Chrome extension to display JavaScript frameworks used on a website.
+This Google Chrome extension displays JavaScript frameworks used on a website.

-*Version 5 updated by Fabian Beiner - added a few more frameworks, (hopefully) better icons and some CSS tweaks.*
+It can be found [here](https://chrome.google.com/extensions/detail/jgghnecdoiloelcogfmgjgcacadpaejf) in the Chrome extension library.

+It's inspired by bookmarklets like [WTFramework](http://nouincolor.com/wtframework/2.0/)

 Supported Frameworks
 ====================